POSTECH-CVLab/FastPointTransformer/README.md

 ## Acknowledment

-Our code is based on the [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) and [Torch-Points3D](https://github.com/torch-points3d/torch-points3d).
+Our code is based on the [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine).
 We also thank [Hengshuang Zhao](https://hszhao.github.io/) for providing [the code](https://github.com/POSTECH-CVLab/point-transformer) of [Point Transformer](https://arxiv.org/abs/2012.09164).
 If you use our model, please consider citing them as well.